bojko108/space-commando-advanced/README.md

   ...

 ## Shaders
+All shaders are created using Shader Graph

 ### Disappearence shader
+Applied to the Dark Matter Module material.
+Animates Dark Matter Module's disappearence when the player gets the part using an evaporator.

 ### Shield shader
+Used for the shields of both Battle and Service drones

 ### Scan shader
+Used for Battle Drone's scanner

 ## Particles
 ### Explosion from the intro
 ### Portal particles
+Used to animate the portal from which the Base Commanders are spawned
 ### Gun particles
+Player's gun particles
 ### Hit particles
+Enemies hit particles - simulates alien blood

 ## Enemies